BigNoid/script.skinshortcuts/README.txt

 script.skinshortcuts was written with the intention of making user customizable shortcuts on the home page easier for skinners.

-What's New for Skinners (version 0.2.4)
+What's New for Skinners (version 0.2.5)
 -----------------------

-This revision includes no new features for skinners, but does include the following important fix:

- - Listing groups when using the <include>'s method, now separate [groupname]s with a pipe symbol.
-See "Using <includes> - sub-menu only" below.
+ - (Includes method) Menu items now only have the "hasSubmenu" property if there is a submenu
+ - Test of an alternative includes method "buildSingle" for including whole menu in a single list (incomplete) (undocumented)
+ - Numerous management dialog changes - see resources/Management Dialog.txt for full details - including
+	> Advice change - skins should now provide labels for all controls
+	> Labels 311 and 312 (background and widget name) replaced with listitem properties
+ - Management dialog will now list skin-provided playlists - this affects defaults, see "Providing Default Shortcuts" below (incomplete)

 Where To Get Help